 Hard to believe, right?

-However, too much fat or too little fat can both cause problem.
+However, too much fat or too little fat can both cause problems.

 There are two hormones that are closely associated with fat and directly impact fertility.
 They are leptin and estrogen.